-- A documented intellectual disability - Diagnosis can be determined by:
+- A documented intellectual disability - this can be determined by:

-- Student with significant limitations in both intellectual functioning and adaptive behavior
+- Student with significant support needs in both intellectual functioning and adaptive behavior

 - Aged 18-25 years old

-- Demonstrated skills in navigating community and school environments with a willingness to learn new modes of transportation
+- Demonstrate skills in navigating community and school environments with a willingness to learn new modes of transportation

 - Demonstrated level of unsupervised independence (2-4 hours) using appropriate supports with potential to increase independence over time